pycom/pycom-documentation/content/firmwareapi/pycom/network/mdns.md

 #### MDNS.set_name(\*, hostname=None, instance_name=None)

-Sets the hostname and instance name of this device to be advertised.
+Sets the hostname and instance name of the device that is going to be advertised.

 The arguments are: